Raul Hilberg: Personal life

 Hilberg had two children, David and Deborah, by his first wife, Christine Hemenway.
 After his divorce, in 1980 he married Gwendolyn Montgomery.
 Deborah moved to Israel when she was 18, acquired dual citizenship, and became a specialist teacher of children with learning disabilities.
-She has written memorably of her father's approach to rearing in an article composed on the occasion of the publication of the Hebrew translation of The Destruction of the European Jews, in 2012.
+She wrote about her father's approach to rearing in an article composed on the occasion of the publication of the Hebrew translation of The Destruction of the European Jews, in 2012.

-Hilberg was not religious, and he considered himself an atheist.
-In his autobiographical reflections he stated, "The fact is that I have had no God."
+Hilberg was not religious and in his autobiographical reflections stated, "The fact is that I have had no God."
 In a 2001 interview that addressed the issue of Holocaust denial, he said, "I am an atheist.
 But there is ultimately, if you don't want to surrender to nihilism entirely, the matter of a [historical] record."

-After his second wife's autonomous decision, 12 years into their marriage, to convert from Episcopalianism to Judaism, in 1993, Hilberg began quietly to attend services at Ohavi Zedek, a Conservative synagogue in Burlington.
+After his second wife's decision, 12 years into their marriage, to convert from Episcopalianism to Judaism, in 1993, Hilberg began to attend services at Ohavi Zedek, a Conservative synagogue in Burlington.
 What he most esteemed, and identified with in his own tradition, was the ideal of the Jew as "pariah."
 As he put it in a 1965 essay, "Jews are iconoclasts.
 They will not worship idols...
 The Jews are the conscience of the world.
 They are the father figures, stern, critical, and forbidding."

 Though a non-smoker, Hilberg died following a recurrence of lung cancer on August 4, 2007, aged 81, in Williston, Vermont.